 How to Save Photoshop as JPEG - 2 EASY Methods

 For a seamless transition from PSD to JPEG in Photoshop, you have two robust options: the straightforward 'Save As' method and the more granular 'Save for Web.'
-Both routes offer varying degrees of control over quality and file size, so choose the one that best suits your project's specific needs.
+Both routes offer varying degrees of control over quality and file size.

 How to Save Photoshop as JPEG - 2 EASY Methods